tyronyiu/Uni/tmp.md

-Relating to this trend and problems that exist within the public domain of the government or society as a whole, is the idea that future societies will be likely to have integrated, is decentralisation of responsibility, accountability, resources et cetera.
+Relating to this trend and problems that exist within the public domain of the government or society as a whole, is the idea that future societies will be likely to have integrated, is decentralisation of responsibility, accountability, resources et cetera. *(Sovereignty in the age of Globalization, 2019)*,*(Taking back control of globalisation: Sovereignty through European integration, 2019)*

 Peer-to-peer implementation resolves the underlying issue that is causing the wish for sovereignty, *lack of trust*.
-This trust-issue is fueled in a society with loss of identity and mass migration to urban centers.
+This trust-issue is fueled in a society with loss of identity and mass migration to urban centers. *(Powered by Blockchain, AI Potential Realized, 2019)*

 > Decentralisation will establish a societal system that renders the need for
 > trust irrelevant.